Tommy Chong: Early life

 As a youth, Tommy Chong moved with his family to Calgary, settling in a conservative neighbourhood Chong has referred to as "Dog Patch".
 He has said that his father had "been wounded in World War II and there was a veterans' hospital in Calgary.
 He bought a $500 house in Dog Patch and raised his family on $50 a week."
 In an interview, Chong later described how he dropped out of Crescent Heights High School "when I was 16 but probably just before they were going to throw me out anyway."
 He played guitar to make money.
-"I discovered that music could get you laid, even if you were a scrawny, long-haired, geeky-looking guy like me."
+In 1993, he also said of his youth, "I discovered that music could get me laid, even if you were a scrawny, long-haired, geeky-looking guy like me."